-The School for Scandal at Park
+The School for Scandal at the Park Theatre

 Set in London in the late 1700s, The School for Scandal has been revived with all the charm and outrageous comedy that is to be expected from this Richard Brinsley Sheridan classic.